Oat Flour Cookies

 - Add in the egg and vanilla extract, and beat until just combined (do not over-mix!).

 - Add in the dry ingredients (oat flour, baking soda, and salt) until a dough forms.
-Stir in the chocolate and mix until just combined.
+Stir in the chocolate chips and mix until just combined.

 - Use a medium cookie scoop to make 1.5 Tablespoon sized balls and place them on the baking sheet around 3-4 inches apart, leaving the cookies some room to spread.